 How About Better Parents?

-Did you see Thomas Friedman's article on the link between student learning and parents?
-All too often politicians, pundits, principals, and school boards get caught up in blaming teachers for the decline of America.
+Thomas Friedman's article links student learning to parents.
+All too often politicians, pundits, principals, and school boards get caught up in blaming teachers for the decline of the culture.
 Some of them too afraid to look in the mirror or hold a mirror up to those that vote for them.

 Perhaps long ago when our culture was different in many ways and more homogeneous we could have put most of the blame on too many inadequate teachers.
 We have changed our culture and and allowed our culture to change in far too many ways for that to be true any more.
-Below is a selection of his article.
+Below is an excerpt from his article.

 How About Better Parents?